Soil Based Organisms VS. “Regular” Probiotics: Which Probiotic Should You Choose?

 There are, however, key differences to consider.
 Here, we are going to examine “regular” probiotics that are cultivated from dairy, as well as SBO or soil based probiotics, which are non-dairy probiotics that originate in the soil.

-The majority of probiotic supplements on the market contain mainly the lactobacilli and/or bifidobacteria strains.
-These strains come from dairy and are often found in products like probiotic yogurt and kefir.
-You may have noticed certain probiotic pills located in the refrigerated section of your health food store.
-Proponents of these particular brands state to refrigerate their products need in order to keep the integrity of the bacteria.
-A lot of people assume that these brands are superior due to this special handling required, but that is not necessarily the case.
+The majority of probiotic supplements contain mainly the lactobacilli and/or bifidobacteria strains.
+These strains come from dairy, often found in products like probiotic yogurt and kefir.
+Many of these probiotic supplements require refrigeration in order to maintain the integrity of the bacteria.
+Don’t assume that these brands are superior because they need extra handling.
 In fact, more resilient bacterial strains do NOT require refrigeration to keep their quality.